-where our limit shape is their limit at $m = \frac{nk}{2}$.
-We demonstrate that the probability measure for the $(\GL_{n},\GL_{k})$ skew Howe duality is given by the Krawtchouk ensemble (\textit{cf.}~\cite[Sec.~5]{borodin2007asymptotics}; Johansson~\cite{Johansson01} attributes the first appearance of this ensemble to Sepp\"al\"ainen~\cite{Sepp98}).
-The Krawtchouk ensemble is a specialization~\cite{BO06} of the $z$-measure~\cite{KOV93}, and we show that the skew Howe dualities for the series $\SO_{2n+1},\Sp_{2n},\SO_{2n}$ is a specialization of the $BC$ $z$-measure recently introduced by Cuenca~\cite{Cuenca18} up to a sign and renormalization.
+Additionally, we demonstrate that the probability measure for the $(\GL_{n},\GL_{k})$ skew Howe duality is given by the Krawtchouk ensemble (\textit{cf.}~\cite[Sec.~5]{borodin2007asymptotics}; Johansson~\cite{Johansson01} attributes the first appearance of this ensemble to Sepp\"al\"ainen~\cite{Sepp98}).
+The Krawtchouk ensemble is a specialization~\cite{BO06} of the $z$-measure~\cite{KOV93}.
+Analogously, we show that the skew Howe dualities for the series $\SO_{2n+1},\Sp_{2n},\SO_{2n}$ is a specialization of the $BC$ $z$-measure recently introduced by Cuenca~\cite{Cuenca18} up to a sign and renormalization.
 We also show that $\mu_{n,k}$ equals the spectral measure~\cite{BO05gamma,BK10,OO12} for a particular extremal weight.
 We discuss these relationships more precisely in Section~\ref{sec:limit_shapes_poly_ensembles}.

 This paper is organized as follows.
 In Section~\ref{sec:skew_howe}, we recall basic facts on skew Howe duality.
-In section~\ref{sec:background}, we provide a general background to the combinatorial methods that are employed in this paper.
+In Section~\ref{sec:background}, we provide a general background to the combinatorial methods that are employed in this paper.
 In Section~\ref{sec:combinatorial_duality}, we derive the multiplicity formulas, prove combinatorial skew Howe duality, and establish the connection to lozenge tilings.
 In Section~\ref{sec:limit-shapes-young}, we derive the limit shapes and prove the convergence of the diagrams to the limit shape.
 We discuss the relation of the limit shapes to the insertion algorithms.
-In Section \ref{sec:open_problems} we list some open problems.
+In Section \ref{sec:open_problems}, we list some open problems.